hayd/pep8radius/README.md

                   [rev]

-PEP8 clean only the parts of the files which you have touched since the last commit, previous commit or branch.
+PEP8 clean only the parts of the files which you have touched since the last commit, a previous commit or (the merge-base of) a branch.

 positional arguments:
   rev                   commit or name of branch to compare against